wuzhengy/TAU/Company Official Brief.md

 By removing servers, TAU will demonstrate a new digital application ability without being controlled or taxed by "big-techs". <br>
 TAU is at the stage of launching first MVP in 4Q 2020 and currently funded by angel investors and the founder. <br>
 We operate our product development in pure open source on GitHub through global coding effort.
-TAUcoin community will provide software to support server-less protocol and eventually become app store for decentralized apps publishing.
+TAUcoin community will provide software to support server-less protocol and eventually become a global news chain.